 Surgical abortion is a safe and straightforward day-surgery procedure that is most commonly performed in the first trimester (up to 12–14 weeks’ gestation).
-Second trimester termination of pregnancy, also known as later term abortion, may be performed up to 20 weeks in most states and up to 24 weeks in Victoria.
+Second trimester termination of pregnancy, also known as late term abortion, may be performed up to 20 weeks in most states, up to 22 weeks in Queensland, 23 weeks in the Northern Territory, and up to 24 weeks in Victoria.

 Surgical abortion in the first trimester is a low-risk procedure with a high success rate of greater than 98%.
 A doctor uses gentle suction to remove the pregnancy from the uterus.
 The procedure takes between 5–15 minutes and is usually performed under intravenous (twilight) sedation.
 Local anaesthetic can be used if preferred.